An academic and political treatise by Chris Conrad, to address the question:

 Is there an ecumenical religious creed common to a significant number of cannabis-based religious beliefs, that can be articulated and offered as a formal petition to Congress for redress of grievances to protect religious use of cannabis under the First Amendment to the Constitution of the United States of America?

-Note: This treatise establishes the sacramental use of cannabis as a religion and promotes the tolerance of all fundamental human rights, including freedom of religion.
+This treatise, based on the information posted on this website, establishes the sacramental use of cannabis as an ancient religious practice and promotes the tolerance of all fundamental human rights, including freedom of religion.